Sign In / Sign Out

 Can I expect to leave this event with a job?

 Nope.
-This is an educational event for you to learn about different groups that use geospatial technologies.
-However, some groups might have internship or job openings so if you’re interested in these opportunities, bring a resume.
+This is an educational event for you to learn about different groups that work in the realms of geography, GIS or planning.
+However, some groups do have internship or job openings so if you’re interested in these opportunities, bring a resume.
+Here's more information about organizations that are currently or soon-to-be recruiting for internship or job applicants.

 Do I need to register beforehand?